Thank you for your interest in fostering and/or adopting a dog from Phoenix Rehoming. Please read the attached terms and conditions carefully.

 Once you have a dog in mind and we agree that he or she is a suitable match for you we will arrange a home check to be carried out.
 Home checks are carried out by volunteers who will contact you directly to arrange an appointment.
 Please be mindful that this can take up to several weeks to arrange.

 No applicant can meet a dog until we have received and approved this application form.
 No dog can be reserved without the applicant travelling and meeting the dog in his/her foster home and a home check being completed.

 We do do offer a select few dogs for direct adoption from shelters overseas.
-We do not allow dogs to be directly adoption to homes with children under 5 years old.
+We do not allow dogs to be adopted to homes with children under 5 years old.

 Please note that we DO NOT sell dogs.
 Dogs are adopted under our terms and conditions and always remain the legal property of Phoenix Rehoming.
 Your adoption donation is your donation towards the work of the charity and goes directly to helping dogs.

 IF YOU HAVE ANY QUESTIONS, PLEASE JUST ASK.
 Minimum adoption donations

 Puppies and dogs under 1 year £295 All full breed dogs £295 (regardless of KC registration) Adult dogs aged 1-8 years £245 Senior dogs aged 9 years or more £145 Special needs dogs £145 Dogs under our Guardianship Program Discretionary donation Donations are payable prior to adoption and are non-refundable should you decide to return the dog.